soerentorp/coffeescript-challenge/challenge6/README.md

 Otherwise call for help. ;-)

-List the individual test by adding '--verbose' to the command, like so: 'jasmine-node --coffee --verbose specs'.
+List the individual test by adding `--verbose` to the command, like so: `jasmine-node --coffee --verbose specs`.

 The challenge
 ------